HARTS, STRIKES AND TICKETS

 Having highly structured methods—such as charts, strikes and tickets—helps to establish a framework for corrective discipline delivery.
-Here are several of my most popular discipline tools:
+It is best to have a fundamental understanding of Leadership Parenting -Alpha Speech in order to understand the attitude in which this discipline is most effective.
+Great discipline tools:

 Charts are broken into daily or weekly for kids aged four to seven.
 Up to the eighth birthday, parents should begin with six-block daily charts.
 A single chart can be used for a week.
-Also, children can work their way up through different chart levels as their behavior progresses.
-Charts also help parents learn to be consistent in enforcing rules and expectations.
-Charts are not recommended for children under age four.
+Children can work their way up through different chart levels as their behavior progresses.
+Charts help parents learn to be consistent in enforcing rules and expectations.
+They are not recommended for children under age four.

 Daily Charts (Kids ages 4-7)